backstitch/api/source/includes/_v2_endpoints.md

 }
 ```

-This endpoint allows for including new sources into the topic.
+This endpoint is for including new sources into the topic.

 <aside class="success">
   Including new sources requires the Topic to be reindexed and may take up to **1 minute** for new results to appear.